abbreviatedman/spellbound/data/quotes.md

 404
 00:22:21,760 --> 00:22:24,889
-Magic is real and that's the thing, and once you know that, you can't...
+Magic is real and that's the thing, and once you know that, you can't…

 405
 00:22:24,960 --> 00:22:26,450